-Memorial Day — originally known as Decoration Day — is an annual holiday that remembers the lives of servicemen and women who have given their lives in defense of their country.
-If you’re looking for how to show support to fallen soldiers, we’re here with some helpful tips on how you can honor those in the Army, Marines, Navy, Air Force, Coast Guard and National Guard who have made the ultimate sacrifice.
+Memorial Day — originally known as Decoration Day — is an annual holiday that remembers the servicemen and women who have given their lives in defense of their country.
+If you’re looking for how to show support to fallen soldiers, we’re here with some helpful tips on how you can honor the fallen from all branches: Army, Marines, Navy, Air Force, Coast Guard and National Guard.

 There are many ways you can pay homage to the contributions and sacrifices of American servicemen and women, their families and loved ones.

-Here are Four Ways to Honor Fallen Heroes This Memorial Day
+Here are Four Ways to Honor the Fallen Heroes This Memorial Day

 On Memorial Day acknowledge the ultimate sacrifice of servicemen and women in these four ways: